Wasp (character): Critical reception

 George Marston of Newsarama referred to the Wasp as one of the "best female superheroes," writing, "Though she started as something of a sidekick to her on-again-off-again (currently off-again) paramour Hank Pym, Janet quickly became a hero in her own right, leading the Avengers several times, and often acting as the team's moral center.
 Wasp's arc has consistently projected upwards, quickly leaving behind any semblance of being a 'damsel in distress,' and progressing to the top levels of Marvel's heroic roster.
 Add to that her historical significance, and it's easy to see why she's one of the greatest female heroes ever to grace the printed page."
 Rob Bricken of Gizmodo asserted, "If Captain America epitomizes the Avengers, Janet Van Dyne is still its heart and soul.
 She was a founding member, has led the team through some of its most difficult moments, and has the unequivocal respect of gods, robots, and the most powerful beings in the cosmos.
 Marvel actually put it best when it said if the Avengers were asked to rank themselves, The Wasp would likely be #1."
 IGN stated, "Superhero comics were still lacking for strong female characters in the mid '60s.
 The Wasp was one of the ladies at the forefront of the feminist superhero movement.
 At first merely a bubbly sidekick to her husband, Giant-Man, Wasp quickly grew and built a career of her own.
 She remained one of the core Avengers members for much of the franchise's history, and her extensive wardrobe rivals even the likes of Wolverine's."

 Other characters named Wasp

 Hank Pym

 After Janet van Dyne's apparent death, Dr. Henry "Hank" Pym was the second Wasp and joined the Mighty Avengers as their leader.
 After founding the Avengers Academy, Pym helped the Avengers to rescue Janet from the Microverse.

 Nadia van Dyne

 It was revealed that Hank Pym had a daughter named Nadia through Maria Trovaya who was abducted and supposedly killed by foreign agents.
 This caused Nadia to be raised in the Red Room until the day she obtained a Pym Particle sample that enabled her to escape.
+Originally known as Nadia Pym, she later adopts the Van Dyne surname from her husband Hank's ex-wife Janet.

 Other versions

-Deathlok Wasp

-An alternate universe version of Janet van Dyne / Wasp from Earth-11045 who was transformed into a Deathlok appears in Secret Avengers.

-Earth-71490

-An alternate universe version of Janet van Dyne from Earth-71490 appears in Edge of Spider-Verse Vol (vol. 2) #5.
-This version is a fashion designer and employer of Cooper Coen / Web-Weaver.

-Marvel Adventures

 Janet van Dyne as Giant-Girl.
 From Marvel Adventures: The Avengers #13 (July 2007).
 Art by Leonard Kirk.

-An alternate universe version of Janet van Dyne from Earth-20051 who is known as Giant-Girl appears in Marvel Adventures: The Avengers.

-Marvel Mangaverse
+Many alternate universe versions of Wasp have appeared throughout the character's publication history.